COVID-19: Hudson Valley Town Could Be First In NY To Mandate Mask Wearing

 “What we want is for our residents to do the right thing – wear your masks, maintain six-feet of social distance, limit gatherings to 25 or fewer people,” she added.
 “But as we have now made clear in our official communications this week, if residents flout the rules we will act and there will be consequences.”

-Pool said that since the outbreak at Horace Greeley High School, “the community has been crying out for increased enforcement by the New Castle Police Department.”
+Pool said that since the outbreak from the graduation ceremony at Horace Greeley High School in the hamlet of Chappaqua, “the community has been crying out for increased enforcement by the New Castle Police Department.”

 “This could have happened anywhere – the County Executive is right about that – but it didn’t happen just anywhere, it happened here in New Castle,” she added.
 “We are a community of leaders, committed to action, and unwilling to sit on the sidelines.
 Once again, we are leading the way in creating solutions to difficult problems.”